This post may contain affiliate links. Please read my disclosure policy.

 - Add the oatmeal to the flour mixture and mix well.

 - Add the flour-oatmeal mixture, and coconut to the mixing bowl and beat until well combined.
+Start on low speed, so that the dry ingredients don't fly around, and gradually increase as they become more mixed.

-- Cover bowl and allow the dough to sit at room temperature for about 2 hours.
+- Cover the bowl and allow the dough to sit at room temperature for about 2 hours.
 It can also be refrigerated overnight if you prefer.

 - When you are ready to bake the cookies, preheat the oven to 350º, and line heavy baking sheets with parchment paper, or grease the sheet.